 In the conservative 6th district of Oklahoma, Mamma got whooped, but we all hung on to the pride of her efforts and these awesome matches.

 When I was young, I frequently attended political events as a tag along with Mom.
 This all engendered a lifelong love of politics, but sadly, it also taught me that many politicians are sleazy, lying crooks out for their own interests, not ours.
-I hate to say that but it’s true and I am honest enough to say it outloud.
+I hate to say, that but it’s true.
+I am honest enough to say it outloud.
 The crooks are on both sides of the aisle.